7 Regression Techniques You Should Know!

 • Especially look out for curve towards the ends and see whether those shapes and trends make sense.
 Higher polynomials can end up producing wierd results on extrapolation.

-This form of regression is used when we deal with multiple independent variables.
-In this technique, the selection of independent variables is done with the help of an automatic process, which involves no human intervention.
+Researchers use this form of regression when dealing with multiple independent variables.
+In this technique, an automatic process selects the independent variables, with no human intervention.

-This feat is achieved by observing statistical values like R-square, t-stats and AIC metric to discern significant variables.
-Stepwise regression basically fits the regression model by adding/dropping co-variates one at a time based on a specified criterion.
-Some of the most commonly used Stepwise regression methods are listed below:
+Researchers achieve this feat by observing statistical values like R-square, t-stats, and AIC metric to discern significant variables.
+They fit the regression model in Stepwise regression by adding or dropping covariates one at a time based on a specified criterion.

 • Standard stepwise regression does two things.
 It adds and removes predictors as needed for each step.